ghattab/ghattab.github.io/hattab.md

 He obtained his Ph.D. _rerum naturalium_ in 2018.
 Until 2019, he worked as a postdoctoral researcher in the field of computational medicine, particularly surgical translational research.
 His work took place at the National Center for Tumor Diseases, [NCT](https://www.nct-dresden.de/en.html) in Dresden and in collaboration with the German Cancer Research Center, [DKFZ](https://www.dkfz.de/en/index.html) in Heidelberg, Germany.
-Afterwards, he led the junior group of Analytics and Visualization at the [Philipps-Universität Marburg](https://www.uni-marburg.de/en) and headed the Bioinformatics division with the mentorship of [Prof. Dominik Heider](http://heiderlab.de/?page_id=146); where he finished his habilitation thesis in 2021 and obtained the _Venia Legendi_ to become an Adjunct Professor ([Privatdozent](https://en.wikipedia.org/wiki/Privatdozent)) in 2022.
+Afterwards, he led the junior group of Analytics and Visualization at the [Philipps-Universität Marburg](https://www.uni-marburg.de/en) and headed the Bioinformatics division with the mentorship of [Prof. Dominik Heider](http://heiderlab.de/?page_id=146); where he finished his habilitation thesis in 2021 and obtained the _Venia Legendi_ in 2022 to become an Adjunct Professor ([Privatdozent](https://en.wikipedia.org/wiki/Privatdozent)).

 <br/>
 Georges Hattab views research as a systematic investigation into and a study of scientific problems to establish facts or theories to challenge or extend existing knowledge.
 His desire is to facilitate interdisciplinary research, and teach aspects of the scientific method to reach successive approximations of reality.